-Acceptance Testing is a level of the software testing process where a system is tested for acceptability.
+Acceptance testing is a level of the software testing process where a system is tested for acceptability.

 The purpose of this test is to evaluate the system’s compliance with the business requirements and assess whether it is acceptable for delivery.

 - During the process of manufacturing a ballpoint pen, the cap, the body, the tail and clip, the ink cartridge and the ballpoint are produced separately and unit tested separately.
 When two or more units are ready, they are assembled and Integration Testing is performed.
 When the complete pen is integrated, System Testing is performed.
-Once the System Testing is complete, Acceptance Testing is performed so as to confirm that the ballpoint pen is ready to be made available to the end-users.
+Once the System Testing is complete, Acceptance Testing is performed to confirm that the ballpoint pen is ready to be made available to the end-users.

 - Usually, Black Box Testing method is used in Acceptance Testing.